italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

-To obtain a Wallet Instance Attestation from the wallet provider (backend) it is necessary to send a Wallet Instance Attestation Request from the wallet instance containing the associated public key and a nonce previously requested to avoid reply attacks.
+To obtain a Wallet Instance Attestation from the wallet provider (backend) it is necessary to send a Wallet Instance Attestation Request from the wallet instance containing the associated public key and a nonce previously requested to avoid replay attacks.

 Header
 ^^^^^^